Choosing a Drone Pilot? Get it right.

 Choosing a drone pilot – how to get it right!

-To say it has been challenging would be an understatement – not because we haven’t been up to the challenge – but because of the sheer amount of hoops we have had to jump through.
+To say it has been challenging would be an understatement.
+Not because we haven’t been up to the challenge, but because of the sheer amount of hoops we have had to jump through.
 Who would have thought that flying a drone would be so complex?!
 All we can say is that we hope it’ll be worth it.

 Thinking of getting some drone footage?
 Then choose your pilot wisely.
 Here’s how to go about it: